baskuit/pinyon/src/model/readme.md

 ```

 * `get_input`
-The pytorch models take a tensor as input, not the raw state itself.
+The Pytorch models take a tensor as input, not the raw state itself.
 * `get_batch_input`
 Essentially the same method as above, but plural.
 The gist of what it does depends on the model.
-For example, the monte carlo model simply defines a vector of states as its input, and
+For example, the Monte Carlo model simply defines a vector of states as its input, and

 Notice the `const` qualifier on the state parameters.
 Indeed, providing expert knowledge should not alter a state.